 Students are welcome to contact housing at firstname.lastname@example.org or give them a call at (212)998-4600 if they have any questions when they are ready to apply for housing.
 You can also visit their website for more information.

 Will I still be able to participate in activities outside of class?

 Extracurricular activities at NYU have resumed in-person, with participants adhering to University, and New York State COVID-19 regulations.

 What are some safety precautions being taken in regards to the COVID-19 pandemic?

-Over the past year, NYU has demonstrated a unique ability to keep our community safe and positivity rates low while maintaining the continuity of the education experience for our students.
+Over the past two years, NYU has demonstrated a unique ability to keep our community safe and positivity rates low while maintaining the continuity of the education experience for our students.
 In accordance with CDC guidelines, the University has developed a multilayered health and safety plan to keep our community safe while maintaining the continuity of the academic experience for our students.
 For more detailed information and updates, visit our COVID-19 website.